 Today’s Q&A focuses on working.
 It is hard to work a full-time job and do well in nursing school.
 That said, you need to network and establish connections while you are still a student.
 Treat your entire 16 months in the program as one long interview and take advantage of opportunities to work in patient care before you graduate.

-Q: What advice would you give to someone thinking about working while in school?
+Q: What advice do you have about working during school?

 Kyle, class of December 2013: It starts with having or finding an employer who is flexible to work with your schedule.
 I work three days a week around my clinical rotations.
 Having said that, you have to remember this is a full-time program and you need to devote significant time to studying.
 For me, that meant studying when everyone else went to bed.
 That’s how I lost all my hair.